poetapp/documentation/rdd/blockchain-confirmations.md

 Probably due to low fee, though there is no way to know for sure.

-Could also be a sympton of Bitcoin scaling issues.
+Could also be a symptom of Bitcoin scaling issues.

 #### Solution